-Randi Thomas M.S., CCC-SLP has over 11 years of experience working as a pediatric speech-language pathologist.
+Randi Thomas M.S., CCC-SLP joined Monkey Mouths in 2007 and has over 11 years of experience working as a pediatric speech-language pathologist.
 Randi began her career with Cook Children's Medical Center where she completed her Clinical Fellowship Year under the supervision of Erin Bernett M.S., CCC-SLP.
 Randi has expertise in working with children with hearing impairments from Carol Flexer, PhD, using either an auditory-verbal or a total communication approach depending upon the child's specific needs.
 She has had extended training in developmental apraxia and motor-planning disorders including training with Nancy Kaufman M.S., CCC-SLP and PROMPT/Advanced PROMPT Bridging.
 Randi has experience with programming and integrating alternative augmentative communication (AAC) into daily activities using Dynavox/Mayer Johnson, LAMP, and Prentke Romich.
 Her oral-motor/feeding skills include instruction from Sara R. Johnson M.S., CCC-SLP, Deborah Beckman M.S., CCC-SLP Marsha Dunn Klein Med, OTR, Catherine Shaker M.S., CCC-SLP, and S.O.S.
 (Sequential Oral Sensory) Feeding Therapy program.
 She has also received training in applied behavior analysis with Tamara Kasper, M.S., CCC-SLP, BCBA.
 Randi's definition of successful treatment is to have the parents involved in therapy so that they feel empowered to work with their child in the home on a regular basis.
 She enjoys spending time with her husband, Brandon, and their two children.

-Alexandra Torget M.Ed., CCC-SLP has been practicing as a speech-language pathologist for over 9 years.
-Alexandra began her career at Children’s Hospital of Richmond Virginia where she provided medically-based diagnostic and treatment services to an outpatient pediatric population.
-Alexandra has also worked in an adult long-term acute care hospital and is able to apply her adult neurological experience to the pediatric population.
+Alexandra Torget M.Ed., CCC-SLP joined Monkey Mouths in 2010 and has been practicing as a speech-language pathologist for over 12 years.
+Alexandra began her career at Children’s Hospital of Richmond, Virginia where she provided medically-based diagnostic and treatment services to an outpatient pediatric population.
+Alexandra also worked in an adult long-term acute care hospital and has been able to apply her adult neurological experience to the pediatric population.